Why we’re proposing parliamentary system- lawmaker - Vanguard News Nigeria

 “The parliamentary system will ensure that the Executive, Legislature and Judiciary are on the same page.

-“The system will iron out all these things; that is why we have thrown it up for Nigerians to look at, discuss and see that it will help us in proffering solutions to some of the problems of our country.’’
+“The system will iron out all these things; that is why we have thrown it up for Nigerians to look at, discuss and see that it will help us in proffering solutions to some of the problems of our country,’’ he said.

 Chinda added that there was need to try something else away from the presidential system as the cost of governance was too high for the country.